-This method reduces your taxable income and potentially how much tax you pay.
-It’s a tax effective way to boost your super over the long-term – especially if you earn over $37,001 or more a year.
+This method reduces your taxable income and potentially reduces how much tax you pay.
+It’s a tax effective way to boost your super over the long-term – especially if you earn $37,001 or more a year.
 Instead of paying tax at your marginal rate, you’ll only pay up to 15% tax on your money as it goes into super (if you earn under $250,000 per year).

 If you’re earning a lower income it can be tough to build your super.
 That’s where the Government’s co-contribution scheme could come in handy.

 Established as an incentive to help lower-income earners save for retirement, it can give you a little boost and set you on a regular savings path.
-If you earn less than $51,813 and make a personal contribution in the 2018/19 financial year you may be eligible for a co-contribution of up to $500.
+If you earn less than $52,697 and make a personal contribution in the 2018/19 financial year you may be eligible for a co-contribution of up to $500.

 Your super fund will need to have your tax file number (TFN) and you’ll need to meet certain criteria.
-Once the criteria are met the co-contribution will be paid directly into your super.
+Once the criteria are met, the co-contribution will be paid directly into your super.